 As you will know, an Expression of Wish form allows a client to name the individuals the administrator of a pension scheme should consider when exercising discretion as to whom any benefits may be paid.
 The client can choose who they would prefer the money to go to and in what proportions.
 It also allows the scheme administrator to pay the money as one-off lump sums or through beneficiary’s flexi-access drawdown, whichever best suits the beneficiaries and their tax position in the future.

 So, having an up-to-date Expression of Wish form on file is vital when it comes to succession planning.
-However, this is often not the case, as evidenced by the data we hold on the pension accounts we administer on our platform.
-This shows that we have not received an Expression of Wish form for around 18% of the pension accounts we administer.
-What’s more, for where we do hold an Expression of Wish form, around 30% of these were completed more than five years ago (before 2020).
+However, this is often not the case.
+For example, we do not hold an Expression of Wish form for a significant proportion of the pension accounts we administer on our platform.
+What’s more, for where we do hold an Expression of Wish form, many were completed more than five years ago.
 While most will likely require no change, this should ideally at least be established with the client on a regular basis.

 Help is at hand through the Pension Summary report